mmatyas/pegasus-docs/docs/user-guide/config-files.md

 `ignore-file` | Similarly to `file` above.
 `ignore-regex` | Similarly to `regex` above.

-**Exclusion is stronger than inclusion**: if both the normal and the `ignore-` fields match for a file, it will be excluded.
+**Exclusion is stronger than inclusion:** if both the normal and the `ignore-` fields match for a file, it will be excluded.

 Keys starting with `x-` can be used to extend the format with additional data.
 This could be used, for example, by other softwares (eg. scrapers) to store some program-specific data.